DJTechnoo/professional-programming/proprog.md

 the components that were created, the props recieved to them, and their reusabillity.
 We also made use of the `eslinter` to enforce our coding standards.

+### Communication

+We have had communication with several parties during our project.
+They are the supervisor, our client, and teammates (us).
+Especially during the COVID-19 pandemic we had to continuously use tools for distant communication.
+We used Teams when communicating to our client for discussions and progress reports.
+We used skype to meet with our supervisor.
+As for the programming as a team we used Skype with screensharing to show code for review and suggestions.
+For managing features and tracking backlog we used Trello for our scrumban board.
+It was very challenging at first to work while our campus was closed, but we quickly got used to working in the way we did.
+We recognize the fact that it is not all too uncommon for developers to work like this, so it was good to be exposed to this kind of experience.

 ## Discussion (Askel)